AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 ## Ready to learn Stingray?

-With Stingray 1.6, we aim to give you two things you need when learning anything new: more time, and some advice on where to start!
+With Stingray 1.6, we aim to give you two things you need when learning anything new: more time, and some advice on where to start.

-Hobbyists, enthusiasts, and early adopters can now run Stingray using a non-commercial Startup license.
-If the 30-day trial period didn't give you enough time, check out the [terms and conditions](http://www.autodesk.com/company/legal-notices-trademarks/terms-of-service-autodesk360-web-services/autodesk-web-services-entitlements/stingray-startup-license) to see if you're eligible for the non-commercial license.
+Hobbyists, enthusiasts, and early adopters can now run Stingray using a Non-Commercial startup license.
+If the 30-day trial period didn't give you enough time, check out the [terms and conditions](http://www.autodesk.com/company/legal-notices-trademarks/terms-of-service-autodesk360-web-services/autodesk-web-services-entitlements/stingray-startup-license) to see if you're eligible for the Non-Commercial license.
 Updated steps to install using this license are included in the [Stingray Installation Supplement](http://help.autodesk.com/view/Stingray/ENU/?guid=GUID-2835E17D-888F-459E-A622-0CD8ED983A91) topic.

 In addition, if you're tired of searching for and watching tutorial videos, pop open the Stingray **Help** menu and select the brand new top-secret Stingray **Hands-on Training Mission**.
 We've added 5 quick, *interactive* tutorial lessons that take you through the Stingray basics, and get you well on your way to creating your own project.
 (Pssst - it's not really a secret.
 Let us know what you think!)
 We added a note about this in the ~{ Getting Started }~ topic.